bluesky66-dev/kibana/x-pack/plugins/canvas/CONTRIBUTING.md

 # Contributing to Canvas

-Canvas is a plugin for Kibana, therefore its [contribution guidelines](../../../CONTRIBUTING.md) apply to Canvas development, as well.
-This document contains Canvas-specific guidelines that extend from the Kibana guidelines.
+Canvas is a plugin for HyperSec Kibana, therefore its [contribution guidelines](../../../CONTRIBUTING.md) apply to Canvas development, as well.
+This document contains Canvas-specific guidelines that extend from the HyperSec Kibana guidelines.

 - [Active Migrations](#active_migrations)
 - [i18n](#i18n)